Greenbush Historic Preservation Trust

 About the Trust

-Important Dates for the 2023 Round of Funding
+Important Dates for the 2026 Round of Funding

-• Monday May 15, 2023 at 7:00 P.M. - Project Presentations
+• Monday May 18, 2026 at 7:00 P.M. - Project Presentations

-• Monday, June 5, 2023 at 7:00 P.M.
-Grant Awards determined and announced.
+• Monday June 1, 2026 at 7:00 P.M. – Grant Awards determined and announced

 Application Process

 3. How to Submit - Put application packets in one large envelope addressed to Historical Commission.
 Note “Greenbush Trust Application” on the envelope.
-Either bring the applications to the Historical Commission office on the 2nd floor of Town Hall, 210 Central Street, or drop the large envelope into the Town Hall mailbox located at the end of the curcular drive in front of Town Hall.
+Either bring the applications to the Historical Commission office on the 2nd floor of Town Hall, 210 Central Street, or drop the large envelope into the Town Hall mailbox located at the end of the circular drive in front of Town Hall.

 Please Note:

 • Grant recipients are required to sign a grant agreement that sets forth the terms and conditions necessary for reimbursement.
+A copy of the grant agreement is available on request by contacting the Administrator.

 History of Greenbush Preservation Funds